-Figure 7 The Identified mode shape error and frequency error using the subsets obtained from the heuristic method
+Figure 15 The Identified Mode Shape Error and Frequency Error using the Subsets Obtained from the Heuristic Method in Fig. 11

-For comparison, the identified mode shape error and frequency error using the subsets obtained from the engineering judgment method is illustrated in Fig. 8. (see Fig. 6 for the sensor configuration of each subset and corresponding SVD ratios).
-In can be seen from the figure that a subset with large SVD ratio is not able to identify these modal parameters correctly.
+For comparison, the identified mode shape error and frequency error using the subsets obtained from the traditional clustering is illustrated in Fig. 16. (see Fig. 14 for the sensor configuration of each subset and corresponding condition numbers).
+In can be seen from the figure that a subset with large condition number is not able to identify these modal parameters correctly.
 Correspondingly, structural damage, except the very severe one, will likely not be able to be detected by examining the changes of identified modal parameters.